Recent Developments

 Advance Notification

-The police, however, often misinterpret these provisions as giving them the right to either approve or deny the holding of gatherings.
-This leads to harassment of members of opposition political parties and civil society activists, who are then dispersed if they hold private meetings without notifying the police.
+In practice, the police often misinterpret these provisions as giving them the right to either approve or deny the holding of gatherings.
+This leads to the disruption of gatherings—even private meetings—by opposition groups and civil society activists that fail to “notify” the police.

 Place Restrictions

-Section 10 of MOPA prohibits assemblies within 20 meters of Parliament, 100 meters from the vicinity of the Supreme Court, and 100 meters from areas that are protected under the Protected Areas and Places Act.
+Section 10 of MOPA prohibits assemblies within 20 meters of Parliament, 100 meters of the Supreme Court, and 100 meters from areas protected under the Protected Areas and Places Act.

 Criminal Penalties